Assurant

 Assurant, Inc. is a global provider of risk management products and services with headquarters in Atlanta.
-Its businesses provide a diverse set of specialty, niche-market insurance products in the property, casualty, extended device protection, and preneed insurance sectors.
+Its businesses provide a diverse set of speciality, niche-market insurance products in the property, casualty, extended device protection, and insurance sectors.
 The company's main operating segments are Global Housing and Global Lifestyle.

 The company, formerly known as Fortis, Inc., was spun off from Dutch and Belgian financial-services company Fortis Insurance N.V. in 2004.
 The company's initial public offering on Feb.
 5, 2004 at $1.76 billion was the fourth largest that year.
 In connection with the public offering, the company changed its name to Assurant, Inc.

 Assurant is 325 on the Fortune 500 list of the largest companies in the United States by revenue as of 2022.

 History

 Assurant can trace its roots back to the founding of the La Crosse Mutual Aid Association, which was established to sell disability insurance in Wisconsin in the early 1890s.
 La Crosse Mutual Aid Association would later become the Time Insurance Company.

 In 1978, N.V.
 AMEV of the Netherlands acquired the Time Insurance Company via its U.S. holding company AMEV Holdings, Inc. During the next 12 years, AMEV Holdings, Inc. would expand through acquisition, buying American Security Insurance (credit-related insurance); United Family (funeral insurance); Western Insurance Company (mutual funds); and Superior Insurance (auto insurance).

 In 1990, N.V.
 AMEV of the Netherlands acquired VSB Groep NV bank to become the Netherlands first financial conglomerate combining an insurer and a bank, creating Fortis.

 In 1991, AMEV acquired the group life, accident and health insurance of Mutual Benefit Life Insurance Company.
 AMEV Holdings, Inc. was rebranded Fortis, Inc. in 1991.
 Superior Insurance was sold in 1996.
 Fortis acquired John Alden in 1998 and American Bankers Insurance in 1999.

 Fortis Inc. sold its life insurance to The Hartford in 2001.
 Fortis' American business was subsequently renamed as Assurant and spun off from the parent company in 2004.

 On June 10, 2015, Assurant announced an exit from the health insurance marketplace to focus on housing and lifestyle specialty protection products and services, and would be winding down its Assurant Health business.
 In October 2015, Assurant announced it had completed the sale of Assurant Health's existing supplemental and self-funded business lines to National General Holdings Corporation.
 Assurant began to wind down its major medical operations and did not participate in the next Affordable Care Act open enrollment period beginning in November 2015.
 Assurant sold its HSA assets and other medical-account assets to SelectAccount in March 2016.
 In 2015 Assurant also announced it was exiting the employee benefits marketplace.
 Sun Life Financial agreed to acquire Assurant Employee Benefits for $940 million in September 2015, and closed the sale in March 2016.